 2. I have adult acne and sensitive skin, will Bakuchiol help me?

 Absolutely.
-Bakuchiol has a sebum-regulating activity similar to retinoic acid but with a clinical advantage: it is anti-inflammatory.
-It helps reduce the Cutibacterium acnes bacteria and calms the redness of active imperfections without drying the skin, which is vital to avoid a rebound oil effect.
+Bakuchiol has seboregulatory activity similar to retinoic acid but with a clinical advantage: it is anti-inflammatory.
+It helps reduce the bacteria Cutibacterium acnes and calms the redness of active blemishes without drying the skin, which is vital to avoid a rebound effect of oiliness.

 3. How long will it take to see real results on my wrinkles?

-Cell renewal is not instantaneous.
-Clinically, improvements in luminosity and texture are observed within the first 28 days (a cell cycle).
-However, for a significant reduction in wrinkle depth and sun spots, studies suggest constant use of between 8 and 12 weeks .
+Cellular renewal is not instantaneous.
+Clinically, improvements in luminosity and texture are observed within the first 28 days (one cell cycle).
+However, for a significant reduction in wrinkle depth and spots, studies suggest consistent use for 8 to 12 weeks .

 4. Is it better to use it in the morning or at night?